spm/spm-docs/docs/tutorials/fmri/group/one_sample_ttest.md

 ## Specifying the model

 1. Navigate to `derivatives/second_level` and make a folder for this analysis.
-Make an empty directory where you will save your results.
+Make an empty folder where you will save your results.
 Name it something meaningful to you, e.g. `one_sample_ttest_task`.
 2. Select `Specify 2nd level` from the SPM menu.
-3. In the pop-up batch editor window, select your newly created output directory by clicking `Directory` and navigating to `derivatives/second_level/one_sample_ttest_task` in the selection box.
+3. In the pop-up batch editor window, select your newly created output folder (directory) by clicking `Directory` and navigating to `derivatives/second_level/one_sample_ttest_task` in the selection box.
 4. Define your statistical model by selecting `Design` :material-arrow-right-bold: `One-sample t-test` (this is selected by default).
 5. Select `Scans` :material-arrow-right-bold: `Specify...`.
 6. Now, using the selection window recursively filter for contrast `con_0009.nii`.
 To do this, navigate to `derivatives/first-level` via the left-hand side panel.
 In the filter box, type in `^con_0009.nii` and click the `Rec` button.
 You should see 40 files selected in the bottom window.
 Double check that the correct contrast and subjects have been selected.
 Confirm selection by pressing `Done`.